DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

     https://groups.yahoo.com/neo/groups/videoblogging/conversations/messages/53080

 [^03chapter2_20]: Although it seems highly likely that Socrates would not have had
-    this nightmare, not that Keen offers any useful insight into Socrates’ though – who theorized that we all have the capacity to ‘remember’ complex ideas.
+    this nightmare, he theorized that we all have the capacity to ‘remember’ complex ideas.

 [^03chapter2_21]: Andrew Keen, *The Cult of the Amateur: How blogs, MySpace,